kmaaallen/unicorn-attractor-milestone/README.md

     - Title, ticket description, ticket category (issue or feature), Votes, Priority
     - In addition when a user is logged in, the following links are also displayed:
     Issues:
+        - Edit and delete buttons if the logged in user created that ticket
         - Upvote or one of the following options depending on conditions:
             - User has already voted: 'You have already voted on this issue'
             - User created this ticket: 'You reported this issue'